 To do this, head over to the domain settings, choose "Only On Specific Domains", and click on "Add Domain".
 Then, search for your testing or staging environment and click on "Apply".
 Please note that you can select the following conditions: Matches, Doesn't Match, and Wildcard.

 This way when you publish the flow, it will only be available to the specified domains.

 2. Publishing the Flow only to yourself and your colleagues

-Setting the Audience to Only me (useful for testing) will limit the group of eligible users to see the flow only to be you and your colleagues.
+Setting the Audience to Only me will limit the group of eligible users to see the flow only to you and your colleagues.
 You can then navigate to a page where the flow would display on and test it.
 This is particularly useful to test multiple Flows in the same run.

-- We recommend choosing 'Show Every Time' as the triggering setting when choosing this option.
+- We recommend choosing 'Trigger Every time' under Time Based Recurrence as the frequency when choosing this option.

 3. Publishing the Flow only to internal accounts

 You can limit the eligible users to see the flow based on the user properties of the internal testers.
 This can be done from the Audience section where you can target your desired users based on their Unique User IDs, their emails, or even their names.